What is Live Streaming Technology and How Does it Work?

 Uses for Live Streaming

-Live streaming is used for many purposes in various industries.
-At its core, streaming content is meant to help people attend events, expos, and experiences they cannot attend in person.
+Numerous industries can use and feel the benefits of live streaming.
+At its core, streaming content is meant to help people be present at events, expos, and experiences they cannot attend in person.

-Businesses and other organizations use live streaming to engage with their audiences across social media platforms.
-The live streaming of video allows more people to participate in live events regardless of location.
+Businesses and other organizations use live streaming as an audience engagement tool across social media platforms.
+Live video broadcasting allows larger crowds to participate in live events regardless of the location.

 The Technical Setup for Live Streaming

-In the past, the ability to send a video file over the internet in real-time seemed impossible.
-However, live streaming technology has made leaps and bounds over the past decade.
+In the past, sending a video file over the internet in real time seemed impossible.
+However, live broadcasting technology has made leaps and bounds over the past decade.
 Today, broadcasters can capture a video and have it appear on their viewers’ screens in seconds.

 What is an HTML5 Video Player?